How is Artemis II SLS rocket different from Apollo era's Saturn V and SpaceX's Starship?

 Crew capacity and history

-The crew capsules on both the Saturn V and SLS share the familiar cone shape, but the latter comes with a crew capacity of three compared to the former's three, in addition to advanced avionics, life, support, and power systems.
+The crew capsules on both the Saturn V and SLS share the familiar cone shape, but the latter comes with a crew capacity of four compared to the former's three, in addition to advanced avionics, life, support, and power systems.
 Here too, Starship is a class apart, with SpaceX claiming that it can carry up to 100 people on long-duration missions.

 • Crew capsule: Apollo CSM (Saturn V) vs Orion (SLS) vs Starship (same name as the fully integrated system)